madmike200590/evolog-thesis/tech-notes.md

 #### Axioms

 - Actions may only occur in those nodes of a program's component graph, where no incoming path from any entry node (i.e. fact predicate) contains cycles through negation.
 - Actions are idempotent (implementation-wise: only get executed once per unique set of ground input terms).
+NOTE: How does this correlate to a getCurrentTime() external?
 - Actions that are not on a common path in the component graph are assumed to be independent, i.e. do not influence each others results.